Drenso/symfony-oidc/README.md

 **Configuration:**

-You can configure token exchange client for each OIDC client in your `drenso_oidc.yaml`:
+You can configure token exchange clients for each OIDC client in your configuration:

 ```yaml
 drenso_oidc: